Who doesn’t love a little something sweet when exploring a city?

-Whilst the rooms are not gigantic in size, I think this is what adds to the quaint feeling of it all, and if it was bustling with too many people, this would ruin the relaxed atmosphere that exists.
+Whilst the rooms are not gigantic in size, I think this is what adds to the quaint feeling of it all – if it were bustling with too many people, this would ruin the relaxed atmosphere that exists.

 So what should you be eating here?

-Personal Favourite: The WARM FRESH CREPES served with fresh berries and fruit drizzle is amazing.
+The warm fresh crepes served with fresh berries and fruit drizzle is amazing.
 It usually comes with lemon curd and a glaze of either strawberry or orange, (at least from the ones I have eaten so far).
-My mum and I usually share the crepes (as you get two of them on your plate) for $15 (so we have room for other things).
+My mum and I usually share the crepes – as you get two of them on your plate for $15 (so we have room for other things).

-Honorary Mention: The SCONES of course!
+Honorary Mention is of course the scones!
 These are the most delicious scones I have eaten in Melbourne.
 They are just so soft inside and better yet, taste delicious with triple berry jam and double cream.
 I honestly wish we were given three instead of two…but for $7 its a steal!

-Desserts are a necessity here obviously, but since i get scones and fruity crepes every time, I don’t always get dessert.
+Desserts are a necessity at Hopetoun obviously, but since i get scones and fruity crepes every time, I don’t always get dessert.
 But, my friend Kim splurged last time we went and got a berry tart which she very much enjoyed.